Pyrocene: life on a blazing planet

 Dawn of a green planet

 However, these climate changes occurred very gradually and would not have been noticeable during a human lifetime.
 Possibly there were other causes of Carboniferous climate change, such as changes in ocean currents.
 In any case, renewed emissions of carbon dioxide, from volcanoes, eventually led to warming and the melting of the frozen world.
-The age of the Permian followed, a difficult time for life, but that's another story.
+The age of the Permian followed, an extremely difficult time for life, but that's another story.

 Amazing fire